DuncanRuns/NinjaLink/README.md

 ## NinjaLink Public Server

 As of February 2025, a public NinjaLink server using rooms is available at `ninjalink.duncanruns.xyz`.
-This is using a free tier VPS, and will go down by the end of next January, and the server will need to be replaced (IP will likely not change).

 ## Hosting a NinjaLink server